Inynia/hello-world/README.md

 # hello-world
 "This repository is for practising the GitHub Flow."
+#about me
+My name is Samuel Macharia
-I am Samuel Macharia, freelance and veteran
+Mechanic and veteran